sistema-protocol/sistema-core/docs/CONTRIBUTING.md

 8. Push your changes to your repository.
     - `git push --set-upstream $YOUR_ORIGIN $YOUR_BRANCH_NAME`
 9. Create a pull request.
-Go to your repository and create a pull request against Membrane's repository **main branch** as base.
+Go to your repository and create a pull request against Sistema's repository **main branch** as base.
 10. Follow up the discussions on the PR as there might be requests from other members.
 11. Wait for your PR to be approved and merged.

 ## Helping out in the issue tracker

-We use [Github issues](https://github.com/MembraneFinance/membrane-core/issues) to manage issues in our code.
+We use [Github issues](https://github.com/SistemaFinance/membrane-core/issues) to manage issues in our code.
 You can help out by resolving or commenting on existing issues or creating new issues for what you find.
 Whether you want to report an issue or have a feature request, please fill the issue template and provide as much information as possible.